ryadzenine/dotfiles/README.md

 #### File Navigation

- * `,t` - CtrlP fuzzy file selector
+ * `,t` - CommandT fuzzy file selector
- * `,b` - CtrlP buffer selector - great for jumping to a file you already have open
+ * `,b` - CommandT buffer selector - great for jumping to a file you already have open
- * `Cmd-Shift-M` - jump to method - CtrlP tag search within current buffer
  * `,jm` jump to models.
 Other `,j` mappings: `,jc` for controllers, `,jh` for helpers, etc. If you think of a concept and a letter, we've got you covered.
  * `Ctrl-Shift-N` - NERDTree toggle
  * `Ctrl-\` - Show current file in NERDTree